Haelles/Indirect/README.md

 # Do Not Say It Directly: Generating Indirect Expression with Large Language Models
-Code, data and results for the paper "Do Not Say It Directly: Generating Indirect Expression with Large Language Models".
+Code, data and results for the paper "Do Not Say It Directly: Generating Indirect Expressions with Large Language Models".

 In the extended version of our paper, we offer a comprehensive overview of our work.
+We will upload it by December 22, 2024.
 This includes details on the data construction process and a complete set of experimental results, such as the performance evaluation of the direct word mining algorithm.

 ## Framework